patofw/medical-nlp/README.md

 # medical-nlp

 NLP for scientific and medical research.
+This use case guides you through some of the basics on using [SciSpacy](https://allenai.github.io/scispacy/) and building a medical-based clustering algorithm from text embeddings.

+The data is an extract from the [MT Samples](https://mtsamples.com/) dataset, which consists of several medical transcriptions from different consultations.

+The Notebooks are under the [analysis](/analysis/) folder.

 ## Installation

 **NOTE**: Using a Bash terminal is recommended for the set up.

 It is assumed Python and Conda have been installed.

 SciSpacy requires python==3.11